CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Finally, we can run: `mobile-secrets --export ./Output/Path/` to export the swift file with obfuscated secrets.

-Mobile Secrets exported Swift source code will look like similar to the example below.
+Mobile Secrets exported Swift source code will look like to the example below.
 Last but not least, that path to this file must be added to the `gitignore`.
 The secrets source code must be generated locally alongside with generating the projects.

 ![Exported Swift secrets source file](assets/mobile_secrets_final.png)